Dynflow/dynflow/doc/pages/source/documentation/index.md

     all the other objects necessary for action executing.
 This concept allows us to avoid globally shared state.
-Also, the worlds can talk to each other, which is helpful for production and high-availability setups, having multiple worlds on different hosts handling the execution of the execution plans.
+Also, the worlds can talk to each other, which is helpful for production and high-availability setups,
+    having multiple worlds on different hosts handle the execution of the execution plans.

 ##  Examples